ZhonghuaQian/DMD/README.md

 # DMD
 DMD control
 ## Error diffusion algorithm
-See the Error Diffusion directory.
+See the error_diffusion.py.
+You need PIL and numpy packages.